apache/activemq-artemis/docs/user-manual/en/vertx-integration.md

 Shown are the required params for the connector service:

 -   `queue`.
-The name of the ActiveMQ queue to send message to.
+The name of the Apache ActiveMQ queue to send message to.

 As well as these required parameters there are the following optional parameters